themisir/themisir.com/content/posts/designing-programming-language.md

 For functions that doesn't indeed need to return any value, you can indeed ignore return type.

-The language will be also going to support anonlymous functions which is also called lambdas in some languages.
+The language will be also going to support anonymous functions which is also called lambdas in some languages.
 Lambdas in general usually useful when using functions as values.

 ```go
 isEven := func (n: int): bool {